Volunteer FAQs

 All meals are provided for you whilst you are at camp.
 At camp we may have campers and volunteers with severe food allergies.
 To protect against life threatening allergic reactions, we have a list of foods which volunteers can bring to camp.
 You will be sent this food list in advance of coming to Camp.
 Please DO NOT bring any food items with you that are not on the Food list.
 This food cannot be shared with Campers.

 Although we call them camps, you won’t be sleeping in tents!
-For the duration of a residential camp, you will be sleeping on site in comfortable accommodation with other volunteers, this will be in the same accommodation block as your Campers, but never in the same room.
+For the duration of a residential camp, you will be sleeping on site in comfortable accommodation with other volunteers, this may be in the same accommodation block as your Campers, but never in the same room.

 At camp, you will be joined by a fantastic group of Clinical Volunteers.
 These are trained Doctors, Nurses and Paramedics who come along to Camp as our ‘Beach Patrol’ team.
 They have a designated ‘Beach Hut’ at camp where Campers will go to get their medication if necessary.
 We also have a Wellbeing Coordinator for any wellbeing needs.
 So, unless you are a Clinical Volunteers, you will not be responsible for helping Campers with their medical needs.